 Of course, if you really need to store more patches, you could just get a second BFX-708.
-Given the average price, this is a realistic option (if you can find one at a reasonable price).
+Given the average online price, this can be a realistic option.

 Naming Your Zoom BFX-708 User Patches

-It is strongly recommended that you take advantage of the extensive User Patch naming capability of the BFX-708.
+It is strongly recommended that you take advantage of the User Patch naming capability of the BFX-708 and the extensive range of symbols available.
 Creating 'User Friendly' patch names can make using the BFX-708 a whole lot easier.

-Due to some very fundamental differences between the available analogue effects options on the BFX-708 and the BFX-708 II, it is (very unfortunately) not possible to simply copy settings from the 708 to the 708 II.
-The DSP sections of the two devices are however very similar, allowing digital effects settings to be more readily (but still manually) copied from the 708 to the 708 II.
+Due to some very fundamental differences between the available analogue effects options on the BFX-708 and the Zoom 708 II, it is (very unfortunately) not possible to simply copy settings from the BFX-708 to the Zoom 708 II.
+The DSP sections of the two devices are however very similar, allowing digital effects settings to be more readily (but still manually) copied from the BFX-708 to the Zoom 708 II.

-The following assessment of the Zoom BFX-708 takes into account the age of this device and is not an attempt to compare it to Bass Guitar Multi-Effects devices currently on the market.
+The following assessment of the Zoom BFX-708 takes into account the age of this device and is not an attempt to compare it to quieter and more sophisticated Bass Guitar Multi-Effects devices currently on the market.